fussel132/Danfoss-TLX-MQTT/README.md

 R411A01 mini 3.3V Auto RS485 to TTL232 Converter Board
 https://www.aliexpress.com/item/32782552104.html

+## Configure and Install Software

+TODO

+MQTT Broker (like Mosquitto)

 Used Libraries - output from verbose compile
 Multiple libraries were found for "WiFi.h" Used:       ...\packages\esp32\hardware\esp32\2.0.3\libraries\WiFi